-At the beginning of 2021 it was decided that at the end of 2021 – after a 10-year legacy of international work – CHAP would primarily focus on work in the US.
-This decision was made in recognition of the system change that has happened internationally over the last 3-5 years in community health, and the opportunity for impact in the US in community health.
-There are a few remaining things that are left to do as CHAP international 2022, and the individual philanthropists that constitute CHAP will keep some investments in CHAP’s international initiatives.
-Some of those are listed below:
+At the beginning of 2021 it was decided that at the end of 2022—after a 10-year legacy of international work—CHAP would primarily focus on work in the US.
+This decision was made in recognition of the system change that has happened internationally over the last 10 years in community health, and the opportunity for impact in the US in community health.

 The Financing Alliance helps governments design and fund ambitious, affordable and at-scale community-health programs, including by finding innovative financing pathways and investments opportunities that utilize the private sector.
 While primarily focused on financing, this team has technical expertise, helping countries design more efficient and effective systems.
 Through in-country secondments and long-term support, the Financing Alliance stands “shoulder to shoulder” with Ministries of Health and Ministries of Finance, helping them develop strategies and financing options.
 The Financing Alliance for Health is a Skoll Awardee 2022.